Rhetos/Rhetos-wiki/Read-only-data-structures.md

 The **AutodetectSqlDependencies** statement will result with automatic detection of the dependencies by analyzing the SQL query.
-This view depends on the Book and Comment entities.
+This view depends on the Book and Chapter entities.
 That information is needed for Rhetos to know in what order these database objects should be created:
 The Book table must be created before BookInfo view because the view depends on the table.
 See [Dependencies between database objects](Database-objects#dependencies-between-database-objects)